fhiso/legacy-format/data-model.md

 ### MARB   {#MARB}

-An event of an official public notice given that two people intend to marry.
+Marriage bann: an event of an official public notice given that two people intend to marry.

 Contexts
 :   .`[FAM]`.`[MARB]`